Grate-Oracle-Lewot/GrateCrystal/README.md

 - After defeating Blue, you can battle Prof. Oak at Mr. Pokémon's house once per day, and if you win, Mr. Pokémon will give you another Odd Egg (or if you have Mewtwo in your party at the time, a Mewtwo egg)
 - Bill now gives you a Surfing Pikachu instead of a normal Eevee
 - New Pokédex entries for every Pokémon
-- A few Pokémon have been reverted to their beta designs from the Spaceworld demos, and Butterfree and Venomoth have had their sprites swapped
+- A few Pokémon have been reverted to their beta designs from the Spaceworld demos, a few have palette changes to reflect their type changes (see below), and Butterfree and Venomoth have had their sprites swapped
 - All of the rival's dialogue has been replaced with that from the Vietnamese Crystal bootleg

 ## Type chart changes